AdelMohsen/privacy-policy/privacy-policy.md

 ## Collection of Routine Information

-This [["website" or "app"]] track basic information about their [["visitors" or "users"]].
-This information includes, but is not limited to, IP addresses, [["browser" or "app"]] details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this [["website" or "app"]].
+This [["app"]] track basic information about their [["visitors" or "users"]].
+This information includes, but is not limited to, IP addresses, [["app"]] details, timestamps and referring pages.
+None of this information can personally identify specific [["visitors" or "user"]] to this [["app"]].
 The information is tracked for routine administration and maintenance purposes.

 ## Cookies